 A short drive from Canada in Montana's Hi-Line area, Havre (population 9,600) is the state's eighth-largest city.
 Even before it became a railroad and farming hub, the region was a prime hunting ground for American Indians.
-The city honors its past and present—with a parade, a pancake breakfast, and more —during Havre Festival Days, September 19 through 21 (havremt.com).
+The city honors its past and present—with a parade, a pancake breakfast, and more —during Havre Festival Days, around the third week in September (havremt.com ).
 But the spot is worth a visit anytime.
 Area code is 406.

 Photography by Andrew Geiger